 Pancreatic Enzymes and Cancer

-Pancreatic enzymes represent the backbone of The Gonzalez Protocol® for those diagnosed with cancer and seeking to prevent disease.
+Dr. Nicholas Gonzalez's specially formulated pancreatic enzymes represent the backbone of The Gonzalez Protocol®.
 Conventional physiologists for over a hundred years have taught that pancreatic enzymes have only one purpose, to facilitate digestion of food.
 However, the English researcher Dr. John Beard first suggested in 1902 that pancreatic protein-digesting enzymes also represent our body's main defense against cancer, and could be useful as a cancer treatment.
-Both animal and human studies, in Beard's time and more recently, have confirmed an anti-cancer action for pancreatic enzymes.

 - For a shorter article with much of the same information, read this article.